 Accounting principles generally accepted in the United States of America require that the budgetary comparison schedule on page 28 and the schedules concerning net pension liability (asset) and pension contributions on pages 29-31 be presented to supplement the basic financial statements.
-Such information, although not a required part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting and for placing the basic financial statements in an appropriate operational, economic, or historical contest.
-This required supplementary information is the representation of management.
-We have not audited or reviews such supplementary information, and accordingly, we do not express an opinion, a conclusion, nor provide any form of assurance on it.
+Such information, although not a required part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting and for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have not audited, reviewed, or compiled the required supplementary information, and we do not express an opinion, a conclusion, nor provide any form of assurance on it.